 And when it comes to smoke detectors, like everything else, there are so many to choose from.
 Ours is a spare we had in our house which works perfectly fine.
 This one here has mostly very positive reviews and is reasonably priced…

 Okay, that’s the essential safety equipment out of the way.
 You might see this as a bit boring but it’s life-saving stuff!

 Let us move onto more practical things for your road trips…

 Most campsites have hard-standing pitches for motorhomes these days but many do not.
 You’ll want your van to be as level as possible otherwise you might be rolling out of bed at night or the frying pan might slide off the hob!

-We always use these ones (made by Fiamma, a well-known brand) when on grass pitches and it makes such a difference.
+We bought these ones (made by Fiamma, a well-known brand) and on a sloping pitch they make such a difference.
 Of course, when we wild camp we don’t use them in case we need to make a quick getaway!